AuditoryVO/Statistics/README.md

-Statistic analysis of three user studies using the tools of the auditory VO
+Statistic analysis of three user studies using the tools of the Auditory VO